HomeGuidesAPI ReferenceChangelog

 Step 1: Prepare a picture and name the picture coral.jpeg

-Step 2: Use Reed-Solomon encoding to add pictures to the local node
+Step 2: Use Reed-Solomon encoding to add the picture to the local node

 btfs add --chunker=reed-solomon coral.jpeg

-The QmUK9nwtLEiHBJ48HAZHNmSQ53U6ADbRhATxs2tomadwKw in the picture is the hash value of the file.
+QmUK9nwtLEiHBJ48HAZHNmSQ53U6ADbRhATxs2tomadwKw in the figure above is the hash value of the file.

-Step 3: Upload files to the BTFS network through this hash value:
+Step 3: Upload the file to the BTFS network via this hash value:

 btfs storage upload QmUK9nwtLEiHBJ48HAZHNmSQ53U6ADbRhATxs2tomadwKw

-When you see "File storage successful" in the window of btfs daemon, it means the upload is successful
+When you see "File storage successful" in the window of btfs daemon, the upload succeeds.

-Step 4: Verify that the picture can be downloaded
+Step 4: Verify whether the picture can be downloaded

-Open the following link of the picture in the browser, you can see the picture indicating that the picture can be downloaded successfully:
+Open the following link of the picture in the browser.
+The successful display indicates that the picture can be downloaded:

 https://gateway.btfs.io/btfs/QmUK9nwtLEiHBJ48HAZHNmSQ53U6ADbRhATxs2tomadwKw

-You can use the image link above to construct metadata for NFT.
+You can use the image link above to construct the metadata file for the NFT.

-Create a JSON file according to the metadata example in the TRC-721 document and name it coral.json, and replace the description value in the image field with the BTFS download link of the image above, as shown in the figure:
+Create a JSON file according to the metadata example in the TRC-721 document and name it coral.json, and replace the value of 'description' in the 'image' field with the BTFS download link of the image above, as shown in the figure:

 Run the btfs command to upload coral.json: